UtsavUpadhyay08/CP_Algorithms/Heap/readme.md

 - **Heapify**: The process of rearranging the heap by comparing each parent with its children recursively is called heapify.
 Here, we will be implementing max_heap.

-  Assume that the entire tree is a heap except the root node (for understanding this algorithm).
+  > **Note**: Heapify is applied at a node only if its left and right child subtree follow the heap property.

   **Process**:

   1. If the root is smaller than the left or right child, swap the root with the larger of the two children and call heapify on that child node.
-  2. Continue this process until reaching a leaf node or the parent is greater than both its children.
+  2. Stop this process when reaching a leaf node or the parent is greater than both its children.

   **Code**: